What is Complex PTSD or C-PTSD?

 The Evidence for Complex PTSD

 Many therapists and researchers have found that C-PTSD is real, and they’re using it to help patients who have been through long-term abuse or other traumatic experiences.
 People with Complex PTSD have an increased risk of developing disorders such as borderline personality disorder (BPD).
+Complex PTSD counseling forms an evolving practice, with mental health professionals staying current on the latest studies and being especially attuned to the unique background and history of their clients in order to provide effective results.

 We usually think of the most dramatic, traumatic events when we think of post-traumatic stress disorder (PTSD).
 And while C-PTSD is often associated with experiences that can be considered less severe than what is traditionally used to diagnose PTSD, it’s important to remember that no matter how big or small an event may seem at first, it can still have a significant impact on someone’s life and mental health.